On b-bit min-wise hashing for large-scale regression and classification with sparse data: Approximation error

 In this section, we present results that bound the expected prediction error when performing regression on the reduced design matrix $\mb{S}$ in the contexts of the linear and logistic regression models.
-Let $q_i$ be the number of non-zero entries in the $i^\text{th}$ row of $\mb X$, and let $\delta_i=q_i/p$ be the row sparsity.
-We will assume that the mean of the $i^\text{th}$ response is
+Note that throughout the rest of the manuscript, by $b$-bit min-wise hashing we are referring to the randomised variant described in Section~\ref{sec:shuffled}.
+Let $q_i$ be the number of non-zero entries in the $i$th row of $\mb X$, and let $\delta_i=q_i/p$ be the row sparsity.
+We will assume that the signal we wish to approximate for the $i$th observation takes the form